Grow light: Conversion bulbs

 Conversion bulbs are manufactured so they work with either a MH or HPS ballast.
 A grower can run an HPS conversion bulb on a MH ballast, or a MH conversion bulb on a HPS ballast.
 The difference between the ballasts is an HPS ballast has an igniter which ignites the sodium in an HPS bulb, while a MH ballast does not.
 Because of this, all electrical ballasts can fire MH bulbs, but only a Switchable or HPS ballast can fire an HPS bulb without a conversion bulb.
 Usually a metal halide conversion bulb will be used in an HPS ballast since the MH conversion bulbs are more common.

 Switchable ballasts

-A switchable ballast is an HID ballast can be used with either a metal halide or an HPS bulb of equivalent wattage.
+A switchable ballast is an HID ballast that can be used with either a metal halide or an HPS bulb of equivalent wattage.
 So a 600W Switchable ballast would work with either a 600W MH or HPS.

 Growers use these fixtures for propagating and vegetatively growing plants under the metal halide, then switching to a high-pressure sodium bulb for the fruiting or flowering stage of plant growth.
 To change between the lights, only the bulb needs changing and a switch needs to be set to the appropriate setting.